mattsilber/imageloader/readme.md

 For more information about AndroidSVG, click [here](https://github.com/BigBadaboom/androidsvg).

-If you want to load SVG Images and perform adjustments on the underlying Bitmap, you can create and execute an SVGAssetRequest, where the targetUrl is simply the file name of the SVG in your *assets* folder. e.g.
+If you want to load SVG Images and perform adjustments on the underlying Bitmap, you can create and execute an SVGAssetRequest, where the targetUrl is simply the file name of the SVG in your *assets* folder or the resource ID of the SVG in your /raw/ folder. e.g.

 ```
-    new SVGAssetRequest<ImageView>(context)
+    new ImageRequest(context, myImageView)
-        .setTargetUrl("my_svg_file.svg")
+        .setTargetAsset("my_svg_file.svg") // From assets
-        .setTargetView(myImageView)
+        .setTargetResource(R.raw.my_svg, ImageType.SVG) // From resources
         .execute();
 ```